Taiko2k/GTK4PythonTutorial/README.md

 Topics:

- - A basic window
+ - A basic GTK window
- - A button
+ - Adding basic button widget
- - A layout box
+ - Introducing the box layout
- - A check button
+ - Add check button, a switch and a slider
- - A switch
+ - Add a custom header bar
- - A Label
+ - Add a button with a menu
- - A slider
+ - Custom drawing with Cairo
- - Header bar
+ - Handling input

- - Button with menu
+For beginners, I suggest walking through each example and try to understand what each line is doing.

 ## A most basic program